miaucl/cookidoo-api/README.md

 ## Dev

-Setup the dev environment using VSCode, is is highly recommended.
+Setup the dev environment using VSCode, it is highly recommended.

 ```bash
 python -m venv .venv